- Assessor's Office

 Primary Purpose of the Program:

 To assist low income households that are homeless or at risk of becoming homeless as a result of the COVID-19 crisis.
 The household must have been low income before the COVID-19 crisis occurred.
 Priority will be given to households that became unemployed due to the pandemic.
 Due to the funding source for this program, assistance will be provided to households who are most likely to achieve and maintain stable housing once they have been assisted by the program.
-Temporary rental assistance for up to 3 months and a limit of $3,000.00 will be given to households that qualify.
+Temporary rental assistance for up to 6 months and a limit of $6,000.00 will be given to households that qualify.
+Belmont Housing Resources for WNY, Inc. will be qualifying all applicants and answering all questions regarding the program.

 |Household Size||Maximum Annual Income|